shdlabs/SSTorytime/docs/README.md

 * Install the `postgres` database, `postgres-contrib` extensions, and `psql` shell command line client.

+* You need to make a decision about authentication credentials for the database.
+For personal use on a personal device, everything is local and private so there is no real need to set complex passwords for privacy.
+However, if you are setting up a shared resource, you might want to change the name of the database, user, and mickymouse password etc. That requires an extra step, changing the defaults and creating a file `$HOME/.SSTorytime` with those choices in your home directory.

 * Install the Go(lang) programming and build environment.

 * Get started by uploading ready-made examples.